tgorgdotcom/php/README.md

 # php
-Docker images based on docker's php images
+Docker images based on Docker's official php-apache images with the following added features and settings:

+- Volumes for website and httpd config files
+- The following extentions added
+  - TBA at the moment, stay tuned